gkopff/gson-jodatime-serialisers/README.md

 #### Java version

-GSON Joda Time serialisers uses Java 6 (as of `1.1.0` it is no longer compiled against Java 7).
+Gson Joda Time serialisers uses Java 6 (as of `1.1.0` it is no longer compiled against Java 7).